-According to the Washington State Department of Ecology (WSDE) and USEPA Green Book websites, Tahoma National Cemetery is located within a full NAAQS attainment area.
+According to the WSDE and USEPA Green Book websites, Tahoma National Cemetery is located within a full NAAQS attainment area.
 Consequently, VA is not subject to the General Conformity Provision of the CAA for the Phase 3 cemetery expansion project.